Academics & Programs

 These are college courses and students are expected to rise to the higher standards set by their instructors.
 Generally, college classes expect approximately 2 hours of homework per week outside of every hour of class.
 So, if you’re registered for a 2-credit class, you can expect roughly 6 hours of weekly homework.
 Remember that ACC has free resources available to help, including tutoring in math, science, writing, and more.
 Check out ACC’s Tutoring options.

 Students are expected to demonstrate a high level of maturity when taking college classes, including advocating for themselves when they have questions or need help and demonstrating appropriate behavior in class.
-Students who take classes on campus will be enrolled with students of all ages and may participate in classroom discussion or materials that students/parents may consider more “mature” content.
+Students who take classes on campus will be enrolled with students of all ages and may participate in classroom discussions or materials that students/parents may consider more “mature” content.

 In college, a deadline is a deadline.
-This includes registration and drop dates at the college as well as assignments deadlines within courses.
+This includes registration and drop dates at the college as well as assignment deadlines within courses.
 Encourage your student to be aware of these important dates and to schedule appropriately to meet deadlines.

 The Family Education Rights and Privacy Act (FERPA) provides students with privacy of their student record upon turning 18, or upon enrolling in college classes at any age.
 As a result of FERPA, colleges are not able to share information about a student’s record with anyone other than the student without a FERPA waiver on file.
 Students participating in College Now can utilize the learning management system, called Desire2Learn, to show others their progress in classes and grades.